stakater/mto-docs/content/extensions/openbao/readme.md

 ## Issuing certificates

 Each tenant gets its own certificate authority.
-By default it is an intermediate signed by a cluster-wide platform CA, so every tenant's certificates chain back to a single anchor.
+By default, it is an intermediate signed by a cluster-wide platform CA, so every tenant's certificates chain back to a single anchor.
 Trusting another tenant is still opt-in — the anchor alone grants nothing.

 ```mermaid
 flowchart LR